skarlekar/fargate-patterns/README.md

 In the following picture, you can see that Fargate has scaled-out as a result of the load.
 ![Fargate caught in action](https://github.com/skarlekar/fargate-patterns/blob/master/images/scaling-demo.png)

+## Application in Action
+The following is the examples of the a
 ## Conclusion
 Each application is unique and solving different needs based on business requirements.
 If the task of infrastructure management is too onerous and/or if you only want to pay for your computing time, then Fargate may be the right choice for you.